-Guitar strings can break on their own for two primary reasons: due to the oxidation process, the guitar strings become degraded and weaker, coupled with the continuous tension on the string over a long period of time.
+Guitar strings can break on their own for two primary reasons: due to the oxidation process, the guitar strings become degraded and weaker, coupled with the continuous tension on the string over a long period of time, as well as the expansion and contraction of the wood from changes in moisture.

 Why Your Guitar Strings Snap